 The most important thing this type of question establishes is whether or not you have a system or a checklist.
 Beyond this, they want to know your specific approach to managing clients, colleagues and deliverables.

-Take this opportunity to show off some of the concrete benefits of your particular style of project management.
+Take this opportunity to show off some of the concrete benefits of your particular project management style.

 How Do You Prioritise Resource Spending?

 Every project has an initial plan or an outline, even before hiring a project manager.
 The interviewer needs to know if your vision goes along with theirs.
-They also want to know the kinds of budgets you’ve managed, and how you can deliver return on investment.
+They also want to know the kinds of budgets you’ve managed and how you can deliver a return on investment.

 Using examples from previous work shows them how organized and experienced you are.
-Having a pre-existing system indicates professionalism, but you have to make it clear that you’re flexible as well.
+Having a pre-existing system indicates professionalism, but you must clarify that you’re also flexible.

-Adaptability is a major aspect in the screening process, make sure to make that clear.
+Adaptability is a major aspect of the screening process; clarify that.

 Social Skills Project Management Interview Questions and Answers

 Communication is a major aspect of project management.
-It’s important for the interview to tell how well you play with others as well as your leadership potential.
+The interview needs to tell how well you play with others and your leadership potential.

 How Do You Manage Conflict Between Two Team Members?

 Conflict resolution skills are always part of the project manager interview questions.
-There are a number of key concerns here.
+There are several key concerns here.
 You should show off your awareness of maintaining internal relationships and preventing issues for external stakeholders.

 Use concrete examples to show off some of the resolutions you’ve spearheaded in the past.

 Or Are you a strict leader?
-Project management is leadership, it’s important to see if you are the leader they need.
+Project management is leadership; it’s important to see if you are the leader they need.
 You should tailor your approach here to the company culture.
-For example, if you’re going for a job managing projects with software developers who are experts in their field, an authoritarian leadership style isn’t going to fly.
+For example, if you’re going for a job managing projects with software developers who are experts in their field, an authoritarian leadership style won’t fly.

 What Communication Problems Have You Dealt with in the Past?

 Nearly all interviews have specific questions about your jobs.
-You should prepare possible problems and how you solved them, even if you have to make some up.
+You should prepare possible problems and how you solved them, even if you must make some up.
 Again, focus your examples around the key skills and experience you can bring to the job.

 Preparing for a Project Management Interview